Board of Directors

 Michael Halligan, CEO of God’s Pantry Food Bank

-Glenn Roberts, Assistant Director of Tri-State Food Bank
+Glenn Roberts, Executive Director of Tri-State Food Bank

-Tamara Sandberg has served as executive director since 2011.
+Tamara Sandberg has served as Executive Director since 2011.
 She has been volunteering at food pantries and soup kitchens since high school and has worked in the nonprofit realm for over two decades.
 Tamara has a master’s of science degree in Family and Consumer Sciences from the University of Wyoming.
-She lives in Berea with her husband and son; her daughter is a student at Belmont University.
-When she’s not in the stands cheering on the Berea Community School sports teams, Tamara likes to spend her free time hiking or curling up with a good book.
+She lives in Berea with her husband, two dogs and two cats; her daughter and son are both students at Belmont University in Nashville.
+Tamara likes to spend her free time hiking or curling up with a good book.

-Sarah Vaughn joined KAFB in 2015 and serves as Program Assistant.
-She is a 2014 graduate of Berea College, where she majored in Child and Family Studies and minored in Agriculture and Natural Resources.
+Sarah Vaughn joined KAFB in 2015 and currently holds the position of Programs Coordinator.
+She is a member of Kentucky Women in Agriculture (KWIA) where she serves as representative for District 11 which includes nine Central KY counties: Bourbon, Clark, Estill, Fayette, Harrison, Madison, Nicholas, Powell, and Scott.
+Sarah is a 2014 graduate of Berea College, where she majored in Child and Family Studies and minored in Agriculture and Natural Resources.
 Originally from Lancaster, Kentucky, Sarah currently resides in Berea.
-She loves cooking, making crafts, and spending time outdoors with her dog, Callie Sue.
+In her spare time, you can find her working outside or playing with her two dogs, Milo and Otis.